jjwilliams11/sqlalchemy-challenge/Instructions.md

 * Load the query results into a Pandas DataFrame and set the index to the date column.  ----- DONE ----

-* Sort the DataFrame values by `date`.
+* Sort the DataFrame values by `date`.  ----- DONE ----

-* Plot the results using the DataFrame `plot` method.
+* Plot the results using the DataFrame `plot` method.  ----- DONE ----

   ![precipitation](Images/precipitation.png)

-* Use Pandas to print the summary statistics for the precipitation data.
+* Use Pandas to print the summary statistics for the precipitation data.  ----- DONE ----

 ### Station Analysis